 Range of Motion (ROM), “muscle shape” and Non-Uniform Muscle Growth

 Full ROM is associated with significant greater strength and hypertrophy gains than a shorter ROM.
-One study found for full ROM a greater increase in strength (18% vs. 4%) and a greater increase in hypertrophy (60 vs. 15%) at tumblr_mf9ddk7gkQ1qgrnh8o1_400the distal cross-sectional area closest to the joints (knee or elbow), or insertions (86).
+One study found for full ROM a greater increase in strength (18% vs. 4%) and a greater increase in hypertrophy (60 vs. 15%) at the distal cross-sectional area closest to the joints (knee or elbow), or insertions (86).
 The average hypertrophy across the full length of the muscle belly was more than double for the full ROM (44% vs. 21%).
 Also muscle fiber pennation angles (fiber directions) increased more with full ROM (11% vs. 7% but not statistically significant).

 Another study also showed significant difference for site specific CSA in favor of the full ROM after 12wk (89).
 However shorter ROM can in some instances still produce significant hypertrophy to the same extent as full ROM (90), persons with injuries or diminished ROM may benefit from this.